jmcglone/jmcglone.github.io/_posts/2018-03-21-port-contention.md

 ```

 Results above show that in each of 8 cycles (that it took to execute one iteration) at least 2 uops were issued (two loads issued per cycle).
 And in one cycle we were able to issue 3 uops (last 2 loads + dec-jnz pair).
 Conditional branches are executed on PORT5, so nothing prevents us from scheduling it in parrallel with 2 loads.

+What is even more interesting is that if we do simulation with assumption that load instruction takes 4 cycles latency, all the conclusions in this example will be still valid, because the throughput is what matters (as Travis mentioned in his comment).
+There will be still 2 retired load instructions each cycle.
+And that would mean that our 16 loads (inside each iteration) will retire in 8 cycles.

 ### Utilizing other available ports in parallel